-- Abuse, Misuse or Theft of University Computer Data, Programs, Time, Computer or Network Equipment - a.
+- 16. Abuse, Misuse or Theft of University Computer Data, Programs, Time, Computer or Network Equipment (OP 56.01 Acceptable Use of Information Technology Resources) - a.
 Unauthorized use of computing and/or networking resources; - b.
 Use of computing and/or networking resources for unauthorized or non-academic purposes; - c.
 Unauthorized accessing or copying of programs, records or data belonging to the University or another user or copyrighted software, without permission;